-Other buildings of interest in Old San Juan include City Hall, the Diputación Provincial and Real Intendencia buildings, Casa Blanca, Casa Rosa, the San Jose Church, the Hotel El Convento, the Teatro Tapia, La Princesa, and the Ballajá Barracks, which now contains the Ballajá Museum.
+Other buildings of interest in Old San Juan include City Hall, the Diputación Provincial and Real Intendencia buildings, Casa Rosa, the San Jose Church, the Hotel El Convento, the Teatro Tapia, and Paseo de la Princesa.

 Old San Juan also comes with the benefit of being located close to the modern part of San Juan, connected by beautiful bridges and a causeway.
 Downtown San Juan features a great collection of the best restaurants, bars, shops, and accommodation options in Puerto Rico.

-There is even a great collection of hostels and lower cost accommodation.
-This means it is the best town for budget travellers to stay in Puerto Rico to save money.
+Old San Juan and Condado are both safe neighborhoods for tourist, even for solo travelers but you should void walking alone through Old San Juan at night.
+There is even a great collection of hostels and lower-cost accommodation.
+This means it is the best town for budget travelers to stay in Puerto Rico to save money.

-Our next destination of Santurce is actually a subdistrict or barrios of San Juan.
+Located 15 minute drive by car from San Juan Old Town, to the south of Condado, Santurce is the hip neighborhood and a subdistrict San Juan.
 The largest, most populous barrios in the city, it is one of the most densely populated areas on the island.

 It is well known as a cultural hotspot, with vibrant art, cuisine, fashion, film, music, and textiles industries abundant in the area.
 This makes it the perfect place to stay in Puerto Rico for those after a thriving nightlife scene, or the ability to sample some of the best Puerto Rican cuisine.